 In this course we will explore the philosophical underpinnings and ramifications of the social structures which shape our lives.
-Among the topics we will consider are racism, gender, disability, and incarceration and prisons.
+Among the topics we will consider are racism, gender, and disability.
 For each topic, we will investigate different accounts of what the phenomenon at issue is.
-Among the thinkers we will engage are Sally Haslanger, Charles Mills, and Robin Dembroff.
+Among the thinkers we will engage are Sally Haslanger, Charles Mills, and Tommie Shelby.
 Questions for discussion include: What are the implications of endorsing one account of an oppressive structure over another?
 How are oppressive social structures, e.g. ableism, transphobia, etc., mutually reinforcing?
 Does oppression manifest differently in different contexts?
-If so, how?
-When are the oppressed unduly burdened with explaining or combatting their oppression?

 Units: 1